SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Although both functions have names that begin with ``greet``, the ``greet(person:alreadyGreeted:)``  function takes two arguments but the ``greet(person:)`` function takes only one.

-When calling a function with more than one parameter, any argument after the first is labeled according to its corresponding parameter name.
-Function parameter naming is described in more detail in :ref:`Functions_FunctionParameterNames`.

 .. _Functions_FunctionsWithoutReturnValues: